articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 The Principles in scope for this section differ in their requirements for reporting.
 We therefore tailor our analysis to the Principles we are assessing alignment with.
 For example, ICMA's Principles stipulate that an issuer should report on the use of proceeds annually until full allocation.
 They also state that information presented must include a list of the projects that receive financing, a description of each project (including the amount allocated to each project), and their expected environmental and social impacts.
 The ASEAN Green Bond Standards, meanwhile, specify that an issuer must report at least annually, but outline specific content to include in reporting as recommendations, rather than requirements.

-Determining A Shade
+Determining A Shade for UoP Project Categories

-We do so by applying our "Analytical Approach: Shades Of Green Assessments" (click here to view on spglobal.com).
+To determine a Shade for a project category, we first consider the underlying activities (often called projects) within that project category.
+We do so by applying our "Analytical Approach: Shades Of Green Assessments."
 If all activities within a project category are the same Shade, or the project category is focused on activities of a particular Shade, we designate that Shade to the project category.

-If a project category includes activities with multiple shades, we may determine a shading interval across two adjacent Shades.
+If a project category includes activities with multiple Shades, we may determine a shading interval across two adjacent Shades.
 For example, if a project category includes Medium green and Dark green activities, we may determine a project category shading interval of Medium green to Dark green.
 We use the shading interval to show variation within a project category.
 A shading interval cannot extend across more than two adjacent Shades.
 There cannot be, for example, a shading interval of Dark green to Light green.
 If a project category includes activities of all Shades of green, we may designate either a single Shade or an interval to the project category, depending on its characteristics.

 Some issuers, such as financial institutions, sovereigns, and local and regional governments, facilitate the activities of other entities rather than carry out the activities themselves.
 When analyzing such issuers, our analysis focuses on the underlying activities that the issuer is facilitating.
 For example, a financial institution may issue a residential mortgage-backed security (RMBS) program for which the underlying portfolio comprises pools of loans that finance energy-efficient buildings.
 To determine a Shade for this program, we would assess the characteristics of the underlying properties, or the minimum requirements they must meet for inclusion in an RMBS pool.